 Preheat your oven to 350F.

 Roughly chop the onion, then sauté in olive oil over medium heat, until translucent.
 Add the greens, and mix them well with the onion.
-Incorporate the black pepper, and salt, then remove the pan from the heat and mix in the cream and cheese.
+Incorporate the black pepper, and salt, then remove the pan from the heat and mix in the cream and 1 cup of the cheese.
 Stir well.

 Transfer the mixture to a shallow, greased baking pan, and, using a rubber spatula, press down on the greens to spread them out evenly.
 I use a 9 x 9 square pan, but anything with a similar area will work.
 The important thing is that the greens should be about an inch thick to give you the right greens:topping ratio.